algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 <!-- Current solution description
 Pros and cons of the current solution -->
-The current solution description is :
+The current solution description is:
-- Use a smart Tv to display the information.
+- Use a Smart TV to display the information.
-- Give an access to someone to change the information on the smart Tv.
+- Give an access to someone to change the information on the Smart TV.
 - The editing of the information must be easy to use.